BirchKwok/lynsedb/docs/deployment/cluster-deployment.md

 4. Restore that copy into the replica data directory.
 5. Start the replica with the same port and API key.
 6. Verify the replica health endpoint.
-7. Update `cluster_state.json` and change that replica state from `stale` to `active`.
+7. Update coordinator metadata so that replica state changes from `stale` to `active`.
-8. Restart the coordinator so it reloads the edited state file.
+8. Restart or refresh the coordinator so it observes the updated metadata.

 Only mark a replica `active` after you are confident it has the same data as the current primary.